-WHAT IS THE SPEED OF LIGHT? - AGAIN
+WHAT IS THE SPEED OF LIGHT?
+WHAT IS SIGNAL SPEED?

 Physics talks about motion.
 Talking is the exchange of sound; and sound is an example of a signal.

-A (physical) signal is the transport of information using the transport of energy.
+▶ A (physical) signal is the transport of information using the transport of energy.

 There are no signals without a motion of energy.
 Indeed, there is no way to store information without storing energy.
 To any signal we can thus ascribe a propagation speed.
+We call it the signal speed.
 The highest possible signal speed is also the maximal velocity of the general influences, or, to use sloppy language, the maximal velocity with which effects spread causes.

-If the signal is carried by matter, such as by the written text in a letter, the signal velocity is then the velocity of the material carrier, and experiments show that it is limited by the speed of light.
+If the signal is carried by matter, such as by the written text in a letter, the signal velocity is the velocity of the material carrier.
+Experiments show that this speed is limited by the speed of light.